bio-tools/Tool-Information-Standards/docs/tool_information_standards.md

 layout: about
 ---

-The **Tool Information Standards** are a stack of integrated community-defined open technologies and guidelines:
+The **Tool Information Standards** are a stack of community-defined, open and integrated technologies, technical standards and guidelines:

 ![technology_stack]({{site.url}}/assets/images/technology_stack.png){: .align-center}